Littlewood-Paley-Rubio de Francia inequality for multi-parameter Vilenkin systems

 where $C$ does not depend on the choice of rectangles $\cbr{I_k}$ or functions $\cbr{f_k}$. \end{restatable}

 \paragraph{Prior work} Our result stands in line with a number of extensions and generalizations of the original inequality of Rubio de Francia.

 Most of the extensions are dedicated to the trigonometric setting with $M_I$ defined through the usual Fourier transform or Fourier series.
 For instance, inequality~\eqref{eqn:rdf_classic_dual} was proved first for $p = 1$ by Bourgain~\cite{bourgain1985} and then for arbitrary indices $p \leq 1$ by Kislyakov and Parilov~\cite{kislyakov2005}.
 The multi-parameter version of inequalities \eqref{eqn:rdf_classic} and \eqref{eqn:rdf_classic_dual} was proved by Journe~\cite{journe1985} and later simplified by Soria~\cite{soria1987}, while Osipov proved the multi-parameter version of the inequality~\eqref{eqn:rdf_classic_dual} for arbitrary indices $p \leq 1$~\cite{osipov2010a, osipov2010b}.
-Some weighted extensions~\cite{kislyakov2008, borovitskiy2021weighted} also exist in the literature along with versions of the result for non-Lebesgue norms~\cite{malinnikova2019}.
-A survey on some of these and other similar results may be found in the review~\cite{lacey2003}.
+Some weighted extensions~\cite{kislyakov2008, borovitskiy2021weighted} also exist in the literature along with versions of the result for non-Lebesgue norms~\cite{malinnikova2019,ho2021,ho2022}.
+A survey on some of these and other similar results may be found in the~review~\cite{lacey2003}.